You just popped ‘best Spokane SEO agency’ into your browser’s Google search bar.

 - Top-ranked agencies that lack a physical presence.

-The only Spokane SEO worth your dollar moves local rankings for real businesses—plumbers, lawyers, construction firms—not just their own site.
+The only Spokane SEO worth your dollar is moving local rankings for real businesses—plumbers, lawyers, construction firms—not just their own site.

 Thus, you may need to dig for an “about” page to find an authorship-style link near the bottom or midway down the page (the most common location in 2026+).
 Sitewide footer links are an outdated, almost predatory tactic intended to create hundreds, if not thousands, of backlinks to the agency’s website (thereby passing link equity from their clients to themselves!).
 Shady AF.